Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 - Because chocolate is a good antioxidant, it curtails inflammation.

-- Chocolate might reduce the risk for cancer.
+- Chocolate might reduce the risk of cancer.

 - Chocolate slows down the risk of dementia.

 - Eating chocolate lowers the risk of skin cancer.

 - Chocolate helps to eliminate chronic fatigue.